-The safeguards and audit protocols built into the impact and use policy for NYPD case management systems mitigate the risk of impartial and biased law enforcement.
-NYPD case management systems are a digital organizational and storage tool for information and evidence that would be too voluminous and uneconomical to store through maintenance of paper records.
-NYPD case management systems do not use any kind of biometric measuring technologies.
+The safeguards and audit protocols built into this impact and use policy for electronic record management systems mitigate the risk of impartial and biased law enforcement.
+Electronic record management systems are used to search for, view, and, when appropriate, retain lawfully obtained information.
+NYPD electronic record management systems do not use any biometric measuring technologies.